lauragift21/conference-talks/the-edge-at-your-fingertips.md

 ## Advantages of Serverless Functions
 - Hosted by a provider, no need to manage your servers.
-- Low Costs of Bandwidth.
+- Low costs of bandwidth (pay for only what you use).
 - Scalibility On Demand.

 [.header: alignment(left), text-scale(1.0)]